xelth-com/eckwms/TECH_DEBT.md

 ## AI / Server
 - **Prompt Tuning**: The `agentPrompt.js` is V1.
 Needs refinement based on real-world usage data.
 - **Tool Error Handling**: If the database is locked, the AI might hallucinate success.
 Needs better error propagation from tools.

+## Resolved
+- **Inventory Storage**: Migrated from in-memory maps (legacy) to PostgreSQL (Phase 4 complete).
+All Items, Boxes, and Places are now DB-backed.
+- **Read/Write Split**: Resolved.
+Single source of truth is now the database.